 This is a simple and delicious summer dessert that has a beautiful presentation at BBQs and parties.
-I just love the patriotic colors.
-They’re so bright and colorful!
-Adults and kids alike will enjoy eating these adorable Red, White and Blue Mini Berry Trifles.
+Don’t you just love the bright patriotic colors?
+Adults and kids alike will love eating these adorable Red, White and Blue Mini Berry Trifles.
 The mint leaves give it a nice fresh, crisp taste too.

 Don’t you just love summer?
 Summer is my absolute favorite season of the year.
 I love the longer days, warm weather, green grass, green leaf-filled trees, garden vegetables, fresh sweet fruit, flip-flops, and pool days.